 Does your family have a plan for what to do in the event of a disaster?
 A disaster plan takes into account all family members, giving clear guidance for what to do in different disaster situations.

 What would your family do in a disaster?

 All families should be able to answer this question.
 To get started creating a disaster plan, visit Make a disaster preparedness plan, from the American Red Cross.
 Your disaster plan will most likely vary depending on the disaster.
 Some disasters may need family members to meet in the home; others will need them to meet outside the home.

-If you have small children, Sesame Street: Let's get ready! can help you build a kid-friendly disaster plan.
+If you have small children, Sesame Workshop can help you build a kid-friendly emergency kit and plan.